 The aftermath of a damaging or catastrophic earthquake provides a window of opportunity for the implementation of mitigation measures that target essential facilities (police, fire, hospitals, shelters), businesses, residences, and lifelines (transportation and utilities).
-Mitigation measures - including the adoption of seismic provisions in building codes, seismic retrofits of buildings, and non-structural mitigation measures (e.g., fastening water heaters) - can improve the performance of buildings and contents in the next major event.
+Mitigation measures-including the adoption of seismic provisions in building codes, seismic retrofits of buildings, and non-structural mitigation measures (e.g., fastening water heaters) can improve the performance of buildings and contents in the next major event.

-Post-earthquake investigations are coordinated through the National Earthquake Hazards Reduction Program (NEHRP), under the direction of the National Institute of Science and Technology (NIST) and FEMA.
-These programs focus on building and lifeline performance in damaging earthquakes, and utilize the findings to improve risk reduction practices.
+Post-earthquake investigations are coordinated through the National Earthquake Hazards Reduction Program (NEHRP), under the direction of NIST and FEMA.
+These programs focus on building and lifeline performance in damaging earthquakes and utilize the findings to improve risk reduction practices.
 This analysis is also incorporated into Long-Term Community Recovery initiatives.